22nd Street, 4th Avenue to Avenue A

 I-8, Giss Parkway - ADOT

 The Arizona Department of Transportation (ADOT) will maintain two-way traffic on Giss Parkway and access to businesses near the work zone.
-The westbound off- and on-ramps at I-8 and Giss Parkway remain closed through mid-August.
+The westbound off- and on-ramps at I-8 and Giss Parkway remain closed through mid-July.

 This is part of an ADOT project to improve the interchange area of westbound Interstate 8 and Giss Parkway is under way, and will take approximately seven months to complete.
 The $1.8 million project will consist of the construction of a two-lane roundabout at the interchange to accommodate commercial trucks and other large vehicles.
 Work will also improve drainage, intersection lighting, signage and lane striping.
 Drivers will be asked to use alternate routes, including the 16th Street exit.
 The speed limit in the work zone will be reduced.
 Drivers should watch for construction personnel and equipment, and obey all posted speed limits and signs.